vishnya/so_text/README.md

 *4. How well would this method work on an entirely new close reason, e.g. duplicate or spam posts?*
- - For duplicates, duplicates are an aspect of this problem statement and the method is already limited in the way I have previously described.
+ - Duplicates are an aspect of this problem statement and the method is already limited in the way I have previously described.
  - I believe the methods I have used would apply well to spam posts.
 In particular, the